debops/debops/docs/defaults-detailed.rst

-The examples below are based on the `Debian Network Configuration <https://wiki.debian.org/NetworkConfiguration>`_ and `Debian IPv6 configuration <https://wiki.debian.org/DebianIPv6>`_ pages to make comparsion between :file:`/etc/network/interfaces` configuration and ``debops.ifupdown`` configuration easier.
+The examples below are based on the `Debian Network Configuration <https://wiki.debian.org/NetworkConfiguration>`_ and `Debian IPv6 configuration <https://wiki.debian.org/DebianIPv6>`_ pages to make comparison between :file:`/etc/network/interfaces` configuration and ``debops.ifupdown`` configuration easier.
 Examples are verbose to reflect the examples from the wiki page, but some of the parameters can be omitted to let the role autogenerate them.